ayrshare/social-media-api/README.md

 ### Delete

-Delete a post with a given post ID, obtained from teh "post" response.
+Delete a post with a given post ID, obtained from the "post" response.
 Returns a promise with the delete status.

 ``` javascript
 const deleteResponse = await social.delete({